 Sometimes, you will need to file for a CCJ if a person who owes you money is not playing ball.
 This will start with an online CCJ application.
 The form that you fill out will ask for information about the creditor, debtor, and the reason for the claim in the first place.

 Following the application submission, the debtor will be sent a letter from the court which explains what they owe to the creditor.
 They will then be given their opportunity to tell their version of events.

 Once evidence has been collated from both sides, the County Court will make their verdict.
 If they feel that the debtor needs to pay-up, they will issue them with a CCJ.

-The court will refuse your application if they are not convinced by the evidence you have provided to overturn the CCJ, the judgment will stand.
+The court will refuse your application if they are not convinced by the evidence you have provided to overturn the CCJ, the judgement will stand.
 Another judgment will be formed with the same details as the initial one.
 In other words, nothing will have changed.